Stoxum/ripple-lib-extensions/README.md

-ripple-lib-extensions
+stoxum-lib-extensions
 =====================

-A collection of packages that extend the functionality of ripple-lib.
+A collection of packages that extend the functionality of stoxum-lib.

 #### Use in the Browser
 These modules will need to be compiled for use in the browser.